shadadu/OptimalShopLocation/README.md

-radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc. However, given that we would have sales data only for locations with relevant retail shops, it may be more fitting to run the regression model with Expected Sales as the dependent variable and it's relative location as one of the dependent variables.
-Expectedly, machine learning would also help to model the complexity of the data and factors.
+radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc. However, given that we would have sales data only for locations with relevant retail shops, it may be more fitting to run the regression model with Expected Sales as the dependent variable and it's relative location as one of the dependent variables. '''polki9jijgjkuiiiiikkkklkkaijuucyuuuExpectedly, machine learning would also help to model the complexity of the data and factors.